VIRGINIA BEACH TUNA TOURNAMENT RULES 2019

 Weather related decisions are at the sole discretion of each Captain.
 Participants enter at their own risk and discretion and accept full responsibility for the following: their boat, equipment, crew, anglers and guests.
 The Tournament Committee does not declare a “weather” day in the event of severe weather conditions.

 In the event of a natural disaster that makes fishing impossible, or no eligible fish are weighed, the Tournament will have a drawing from the registered tournament team numbers to award the prize money.
-The drawing will be held at the banquet at Marina Shores, Saturday, June 23rd, 2018 at 9:00pm.
+The drawing will be held at the banquet at Ballyhoos, Saturday, June 22nd, 2019 at 9:00pm.
 A team representative must be present to win.
 If no registered team member is present within three minutes of his or her team’s number being drawn, the tournament will keep drawing until a winner is selected.
 In the event that a drawing is necessary, prize money is split 60%, 30%, 10%.

-The Virginia Beach Tuna Tournament boundaries are 85 nautical miles from Cape Henry buoy RW “C” (formerly “CBJ”).
+The Virginia Beach Tuna Tournament boundaries are 85 NAUTICAL miles from Cape Henry buoy RW “CH” (formerly “CBJ”).
 All fish must be hooked within these boundaries, but may be fought outside of the boundaries once hooked.

 9. EQUIPMENT AND ANGLING RULES